pritesh-git/nextjsApp/README.md

-# Nextjs + Shadow UI Project with MySQL
+# Nextjs + Shadow UI Project with MySQL2

 Welcome to the Shadow UI project repository!
-This revamped version explores the use of MySQL as the primary database solution, offering a robust and versatile alternative to Firebase.
+This revamped version explores the use of MySQL2 as the primary database solution.

 ## Project Structure